m00nd00r/m00nd00r.github.io/_posts/2018-01-01-Resolving-To-Blog.md

 I started this whole journey with [Andrew Ng's Machine Learning course](https://www.coursera.org/learn/machine-learning) without really knowing anything about it.
 I was quickly consumed by it.
 From there I went on to puruse [Coursera's Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) program where I learned all the basics using R and Shiny.
 And only very recently I completed [Udacity's Machine Learning Engineering](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009) using Python.

-I've learned a lot and will lay it all here, along with various other projects and ideas as I go.
+I've learned a lot and will lay it all out here, along with various other projects and ideas as I go.